the-gigi/modern-go-programming/manuscript/overview.md

 in my mind a software developer who is enthusiastic about Go and has some programming experience beyond just school projects.
 You don't have to know anything about Go coming in (except that it's cool and you want to know more).
 If you have little experience you can still benefit, but you may need to refer to some external sources to explain basic concepts that I'll just mention without detailed explanations (variables, conditionals, loops, etc).

-If you have a lot of professional exeprience programming in other mainstream languages like Python, C++, Java or C# then you'll appreciate the comparisons I make throuout the book to other languages.
+If you have a lot of professional experience programming in other mainstream languages like Python, C++, Java or C# then you'll appreciate the comparisons I make throughout the book to other languages.

 ## Why Should you Read this Book?

 There are already several other Go books out there.
 But, "Modern Go Programming" is different.
 It is designed to be easy to learn, easy to use and provide value in real-world situations.
-I attack every subject from multiple angles: conceptual level, comparison to other languages, simple code examples, in the contenxt of a large system.
+I attack every subject from multiple angles: conceptual level, comparison to other languages, simple code examples, in the context of a large system.

 ### Concepts